quicwg/multipath/draft-ietf-quic-multipath.md

 the use of a nonce, N, formed by combining the packet protection IV with the packet number.
 When multiple packet number spaces are used, the packet number alone would not guarantee the uniqueness of the nonce.

-In order to guarantee the uniqueness of the nonce, the nonce N is calculated by combining the packet protection IV with the packet number and with the least significant 32 bits of the Path ID.
+Therefore, the nonce N is calculated by combining the packet protection IV with the packet number and with the least significant 32 bits of the Path ID.
+In order to guarantee the uniqueness of the nonce, the Path ID is limited to a max value of 2^30-1.

 To calculate the nonce, a 96-bit path-and-packet-number is composed of the least significant 32 bits of the Path ID in network byte order,